onap/archived-portal/ecomp-portal-BE-os/README.md

 - [PORTAL-207] Raise 4 % percentage (from 44 to 48) sonar code coverage for ONAP PORTAL
 - [PORTAL-136] Raise JUnit test coverage ONAP Portal to 50% for Beijing
 - [PORTAL-133] replace ECOMP to ONAP on Contact Us and Get Access page
-- [PORTAL-145] Harden code to address SQL injecton, XSS vulnerabilities
+- [PORTAL-145] Harden code to address SQL injection, XSS vulnerabilities
 - [PORTAL-156] Left menu are showing web analytics items and missing plus icons on Account Details page
 - [Portal-148] ONAP Portal Beijing does not accept logins; currently OIDC code is disabled; please check the web.xml Long term solution is being worked on.